Ananya00B/Inheritance-in-java/README.md

 NoProperFormatException, NoItemException, NoStockException classes handle the exception thrown by the inputs/methods.

 The code insides the main in the FruitShop and FruitShop2,  VegetableShop, and  VegetableShop2 is almost similar.
 It shows the difference that Inheritance doesn’t affect implementation.

+# BookShop
+This class explains inheritance, operator overloading and overridnig really well.
+It also imports error handling methods from the other package.